djma777/100-days-of-code/log.md

 - the only challenge I had today which took me some time to figure out was that I couldn't log the updated state after fetching data inside the my `async handleSubmit()`.
 The way I solved it (sort of) was that I just rendered a div if the state changed and that worked.
 I think the reason the log wasn't successful was because there was not re-rendering happening so there's nothing to trigger a `console.log`.
 I only figured out that might be the case after actually rendering the div for the updated state.

 ---

+## Day 85: June 25, 2020.

+### **Today's Progress**

+- back in the frontend

+### **Thoughts**

+- so i'm not sure what's the next feature I should work on in the backend, because there isn't really a route yet that I think I should protect... there's much work to be done in the frontend that's quite obvious... so i'm working on it now. still have a few things to figure out as well like creating more routes: account, cart, admin functions, etc.

+---